unibo-spe/spe-slides/content/09-containerization/_index.md

 ### Volumes

 From [Docker Compose documentation](https://docs.docker.com/compose/compose-file/07-volumes/):
-- volumes in compose are no different than the ones we have already discussed
+- volumes in compose are no different from the ones we have already discussed
 - they are declared in the `volumes` section of the `docker-compose.yml` file
 - one volume may be created __stack-wise__ out of a __local folder__ from the _host_...
     ```yaml